minerva-ds/diabetes-risk-identification-and-prediction/README.md

 The threshold was adjusted to maximize recall while still giving a good overall model accuracy.
 This lets it catch 81% of people at risk for diabetes while still being 70% accurate overall.
 <img src="images/theshold_final_model.png" alt="Threshold Final Model">

+### Improvement Over Baseline
+Compared to the first Logistic Regression model the Finetuned CatBoost model improved its ROC AUC score from .812 to .826.
+However, before extensive cleaning, data preparation and feature engineering initial models got below .8 ROC AUC.
+This shows just how important these steps are in making models perform better.

 ## Conclusion
 D.R.I.P. predicts 81% of at-risk diabetes cases.
 It is accessible via a web application that runs on device, ensuring user privacy by not storing or sending any data.